CraneWvs/Country-Explorer/README.md

 # About

-A helper app to find country informations including a search bar and an interactive map.
+A React+Express app to find country informations including a search bar and an interactive map.

 ![home](https://github.com/CraneWvs/Pictures/blob/main/Country-Explorer/home.png)